Royals vs Rays Odds, Spread, and Total

-The Kansas City Royals (14–15) and Tampa Bay Rays (14–14), two of the hottest teams in the American League, open a three-game series tonight at George M. Steinbrenner Field.
-First pitch is scheduled for 7:05 p.m.
+The Kansas City Royals (16–15) look to complete a three-game sweep of the Tampa Bay Rays (14–16) this afternoon at George M. Steinbrenner Field.
+First pitch is scheduled for 1:10 p.m.
 EST.

-The Royals, winners of six of their last seven matchups, will send right-hander Michael Lorenzen (2–3, 3.90 ERA) to the mound.
-The Rays, who have won five straight, will counter with right-hander Taj Bradley (2–1, 5.08 ERA).
+The Royals have taken the first two games of the series, including a 3–0 victory on last night when rookie left-hander Noah Cameron took a no-hitter into the seventh inning in his major league debut.
+Vinnie Pasquantino provided early offense with a two-run homer in the first inning.

-Royals first baseman Vinnie Pasquantino leads the team's offense with three home runs and 16 RBIs, while shortstop Bobby Witt Jr. carries a .315 batting average.
-For the Rays, third baseman Junior Caminero leads the team with five home runs, while first baseman Jonathan Aranda boasts a .309 batting average and a .412 on-base percentage.
+The win gives Kansas City victories in eight of their last nine games, while the Tampa Bay has lost two straight after a five-game winning streak.

 Spread